Reading Response Journals

 (Read more about how we used our RRJ to improve our sentence writing HERE)

-For Responding to Text… This is by far how we use our notebooks the most.
+This is by far how we use our notebooks the most.
 After reading a text (and possibly SNOTS-ing it up!)
-We’ll use what we’ve read for writing about it.
+We’ll use what we’ve read to write about it.

 You can read more about this activity here!